 Be advised that all writing assignments (except discussion boards) must be formatted correctly to avoid point deductions.
-You must include your name on the top of the page.
-It should be double Spaced, Times New Roman, and 12pt. font.
+You must include your name, the course code, and instructor's name on the top of the page.
+It should be double-spaced, Times New Roman, and 12pt. font.
 Every writing assignment must be turned in as a .doc or .docx.
-No PDF or pages files (for Mac users) will be accepted.
+No PDF or .pages files will be accepted.
 Assignments turned in in the wrong format will be considered late until the proper format is submitted.

-Submit all document uploads as Last Name, Name of project. (e.g. Cogburn, Journal2.doc).
+Submit all document uploads as "Last Name, Name of project". (e.g. Lowie, Journal2.doc).

 Try to avoid direct quotes from your readings when possible.
 When you reference specific points, you should rephrase it to show that you understand the material.
-You do not need to have a formal bibliography page unless you bring in outside sources, and in that case, you must use proper APA referencing and citations style.
+You do not need to have a formal bibliography page unless you bring in outside sources, and in that case, you must use consistent referencing and citations style (can be in APA, MLA, or Chicago, as long as it is in a standard style).
 For the readings in this course, you should be specific of what you are referencing in your responses.
 For example, if you are discussing Berry use:

-"Religious belief had become so ingrained in the culture that it was believed that if a woman possessed enough faith in God, she would have no difficulties giving birth (Berry 2010)."
+"Religious belief had become so ingrained in the culture that it was believed that if a woman possessed enough faith in God, she would have no difficulties giving birth (Berry, 2010)."

-COURSE COMMUNICATIONS:

-This course is coordinated via Canvas.
+COURSE COMMUNICATIONS: This course is coordinated via Canvas.
 In addition to course management and the posting of readings and assignments, Canvas will be used as a contact interface between students and the instructor, as well as between student groups during class discussion.
 Questions can be sent to the instructor through Canvas messaging or can be posted to the "General Questions" discussion board if appropriate.
 The student is responsible for checking Canvas regularly.
 The course instructor and TAs can also be reached via email.
 Please use your UF email address and allow 24 hours for a response.
 Students are responsible for checking their official UF email regularly to be aware of communication from their instructors.
 There are no allowances for students who fail to read their email announcements or whose inboxes are full at the time an announcement is sent.
 The student is responsible for checking Canvas regularly.